Pete-C2/Arduino-Pin-Test/README.md

 Ensure that no hardware is connected to the Arduino.

+Modify the code to include only valid pins.
+The code has options for Uno and Mega boards.
+One set will be commented out.
+Others could easily be added.

-Connect pairs of pins together:
+Connect pairs of digital pins together (some are the analog pins, but identified by their digital number):

+For a Uno:
 * 2,3
 * 4,5
 * 6,7